liuzheng1990/ESP8266_Arduino-uint16fs/README.md

 ## License

 This repo is under the free and easy MIT License.
-For more details, please click the "MIT" icon to view the license file.
+For more details, please click the "MIT" icon on the main page of this repo to view the license file.

 ## Contributors